Crisis investing case study

 Market crashes test the math of investing, but they test investor behavior even more.

-Quick Verdict: DCA During a Crash
+Decision: DCA During a Crash

 Dollar-cost averaging would not have prevented losses during the 2008 crisis, but it could have reduced timing regret and helped investors keep buying when markets were falling.
 That is the real strength of DCA in a crash: it turns fear into a pre-planned contribution schedule.